Serial (podcast)

 Serial is an investigative journalism podcast hosted by Sarah Koenig, narrating a nonfiction story over multiple episodes.
 The series was co-created and is co-produced by Koenig and Julie Snyder and developed by This American Life; as of July 2020, it is owned by The New York Times.

 Season 1 investigated the 1999 killing of Hae Min Lee (Hangul: 이해민), an 18-year-old student at Woodlawn High School in Baltimore County.
 Season 2 focused on Sergeant Bowe Bergdahl, an American Army soldier who was held for five years by the Taliban, and then charged with desertion.
 Season 3 explores cases within the Justice Center Complex in the Cleveland area.
 Season 4, covering the history of the Guantanamo Bay detention camp, premiered in March 2024.

-Serial ranked number one on iTunes even before its debut and remained there for several weeks.
+Serial is credited with popularizing the true crime podcast genre.
+It ranked number one on iTunes even before its debut and remained there for several weeks.
 Serial won a Peabody Award in April 2015 for its innovative telling of a long-form nonfiction story.
 As of September 2018, episodes of seasons 1 and 2 have been downloaded over 340 million times, establishing an ongoing podcast world record.